-Happy Wednesday!
 I’ve got your new favorite breakfast biscuit recipe here for ya today!
+What better than a Bacon, Egg, and Cheese Biscuit?
+Answer: One that’s a lil better for ya!
+Yaaaaas.

 A few things:

-One of the best parts about it is that it’s SUPER easy to whip up.
-It does take just the tiniest bit of upper body strength while mixing (which I don’t have, haha!), but it takes just minutes to get it mixed up and on a pan in the oven.
+One of the best parts about this recipe is that it’s SUPER easy to whip up.
+It does take just the tiniest bit of upper body strength while mixing the dough (which I don’t have, haha!), but it takes just minutes to get it mixed up and on a pan in the oven.
 I feel like I should warn you that these are surely not your grandma’s buttery flaky biscuits, but they are a REALLY, REALLY spot on delicious and healthier substitute.
-Plus?!? they are packed with protein which helps keep ya fuller a bit longer and I can always use help in that department.
-There’s just nothing bad about’m.
-At least not that I’ve run into just yet.
+Plus?!? they are packed with protein which helps keep ya fuller a bit longer and I can always use help in that department. #whyamialwayshungry

-Make these soon, y’all!
+ya’ll need to make these soon.
 They make for the perfect make ahead grab and go option for crazy busy week days, but they also are the best for weekend breakfast/brunch!

 While the bacon is cooking grab a bowl and add 2 cups self rising flour, 1 tsp garlic powder, and 1 tsp kosher salt.
 Stir together.

-Mix until you feel like your arm is going to fall off. (ha, kidding!)
+Keep mixing until you feel like your arm is going to fall off.

 And you’re done mixing basically when you need a new arm.

 Just kiddin’.
-It really isn’t that bad, I promise.
-I have like zero upper arm strenght and I am also a big whiner.
-When there are no more flour bits & pieces and the bowl is basically “clean” again.
+It really isn’t that bad.
+I’m a whiner.
+When there are no more flour bits & pieces and the sides of the bowl are clean-ish.
 You’re good to go!

 Now your bacon should be done, take it out and lay it on some paper towels to sop up a bit of the extra grease.